MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     azure account list
     </pre>

     If only one subscription is listed, move on to the next step.
-If two or more subscriptions are listed, execute the following command, replacing *[subscription]* with the ID of the subscription you used in Exercise 1:
+If two or more subscriptions are listed, execute the following command, replacing *subscription* with the ID of the subscription you used in Exercise 1:

     <pre>
-    azure account set [subscription]
+    azure account set <i>subscription</i>
     </pre>

 1. Now use the following command to list all of your storage accounts and confirm that the account you created in [Exercise 1](#Exercise1) is present: